james-door/cv/src/personalProjectsMarkup/website.md

       }
 ```

 The navigation column is a React component `JSX•PageNavigationColumn`.
-The component is passed a single prop that is an array of JS objects containing the depth and value for header in the page.
+The component is passed a single prop that is an array of JS objects containing the depth and values for each header in the page.
 Each header is passed to `JSX•FormatHeadingList`.
 The depth of the header is used to dynamically assign a class name to the list item element.
 Headers of depth 1 are ignored, meaning that the project title isn't included on the navigation bar.
 Headers of depth 2 and 3 have different styles, to visually differentiate them in the navigation bar.
 Moreover, using the React state variable `JSX•activeHeader` I keep track of which header is currently selected, and add the `CSS•selectedHeader` style to that header.

 ```JSX {numberLines: 4, filePath: {path: 'cv/src/components/PageNavigationColumn',link: 'https://github.com/james-door/cv/blob/main/src/components/PageNavigationColumn.js'}}
  export default function PageNavigationColumn(props) {